hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Progress status for insert/delete

-[TODO] cross check password by reentering same before using for save.
+[DONE] cross check password by reentering same before using for save.
 So that it helps in case user has wrongly typed the password by mistake.